thakur2002/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe

-A simple, responsive Tic-Tac-Toe game implemented using HTML, CSS, and JavaScript.
+A simple, responsive Tic-Tac-Toe game implemented using HTML5, CSS3, and JavaScript.

 ## Description